 Harry Van Arsdale, Jr. School of Labor Studies

 Student Problem Resolution

-While SUNY Empire State College strives to ensure a positive educational experience, there are student success and development staff at our locations to facilitate student success, connect students to resources and to facilitate problem resolution.
+While Empire State University strives to ensure a positive educational experience, there are staff to promote student success, connect students to resources and facilitate conflict resolution.
 We work with students in person and online.
-The student success and development staff member may direct students to the most appropriate offices or resources, advise students of appropriate avenues for appeal, or investigate and resolve complaints.
-The student services professional serves not as an advocate for either party, but rather as a neutral investigator and facilitator.
+The student success professional serves not as an advocate for either party, but rather as a neutral investigator and facilitator.

-Students are responsible for understanding and abiding by the policies and procedures of the college.
-For more information on college policies and procedures, see the Policies section, and Student Life Policies and Procedures website, which include the policies on student conduct, grievances, academic appeals and accommodations for students with disabilities.
-The information also is available on the college’s policy website.
+Students are responsible for understanding and abiding by the policies and procedures of the university.
+For more information on university policies and procedures, see the Policies section, and Student Affairs Policies website, which include the policies on student conduct, grievances, academic appeals and accommodations for students with disabilities.
+The information also is available on the university’s policy website.

-Students should contact the student services professional based on their their school from the chart below.
+Students should contact the student success professional based on their school from the chart below.

 School for Undergraduate Studies